 Traditionally, in early December young men would dress up as the demonic Krampus and take to the streets, terrifying children.
 Now, modern Krampus costumes usually include sheep’s skin, horns, and wooden masks called Larve.

 For such a ubiquitous occasion, Christmas still contains a multitude of obscure facts and surprises.
 One of the most provocative Christmas words is “Xmas.”
-Learn the sacred and ancient meaning of the X, and follow the heated discussion the topic continues to generate.
+Learn the sacred and ancient meaning of the X, and form your own opinion on how the word should be understood today!

 Back to Top